roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 ![png](README_files/README_59_5.png)

 This one was hard enough so as to confuse VGG (and trigger my little warning).
-Since the supposed highest class was "matchstick" here, the program highlighted the edges around two of the boxes in the image: the boxes' edges do resemble matches.
+Since the supposed highest class here was "matchstick", the program highlighted the edges around two of the boxes in the image: the boxes' edges do resemble matches.

-As seen in the examples above, the program not only roughly finds the area occupied by the top class, but also points to individual features of the located object.
+As seen in the examples above, the program developed here not only roughly finds the area occupied by the top class, but also points to individual features of the located object.
 In the case of VGG19 the highlighted features both make intuitive sense and confirm the quality of the model.

 # 5. Conclusions

 An algorithm was developed for extracting information about the criteria used by an image recognition model in classifying images.
 The algorithm finds an optimum perturbation that minimizes the top class score while attempting to keep the image as close as possible to the original image.
-Importantly, the perturbations are designed by a convolutional neural network (CNN) whose weights are optimized to produce the optimum perturbation.
+Importantly, the perturbations are designed by a convolutional neural network (CNN) whose weights and biases are optimized to produce an optimum perturbation.
 The use of a CNN for generating perturbations allows for a variety of nonlinear perturbations that are customized to the particular image.

-Highlighting the important parts of the inputs made intuitive sense in the case of images.
+Highlighting the important parts of the inputs made intuitive sense here for the case of images.
 Similarly, for text or video models the program may be able to highlight crucial words or features in particular frames, respectively.
+Since the form of the perturbations is learned by the CNN, no expert knowledge is required in applying the developed program for a variety of models.

-Due to the reliance on pytorch's built-in back-propagation, the particular implementation given here is limited to analyzing models implemented in pytorch.
-The number of such models is currently growing along with pytorch's popularity.
-It might be possible to analyze other (i.e., not implemented yet in pytorch) models by sampling the class scores for various images such that an approximate linear inverse model could be obtained.
+Due to its reliance on pytorch's built-in back-propagation, the particular implementation given here is limited to analyzing models implemented in pytorch.
+The number of such models is currently growing along with pytorch's raising popularity.
+It might be possible to analyze other (i.e., not implemented yet in pytorch) models by sampling the class scores for various images such that an approximate linear or polynomial inverse model could be obtained.
 This can then be used to define the "backward" method of the model in pytorch.